cosmos/cosmos-sdk/docs/docs/basics/01-tx-lifecycle.md

 a merkle proof for the state transitions.
 Applications use the [`Commit`](../core/00-baseapp.md#commit) ABCI method inherited from [Baseapp](../core/00-baseapp.md); it syncs all the state transitions by writing the `deliverState` into the application's internal state.
-As soon as the state changes are committed, `checkState` start afresh from the most recently committed state and `deliverState` resets to `nil` in order to be consistent and reflect the changes.
+As soon as the state changes are committed, `checkState` starts afresh from the most recently committed state and `deliverState` resets to `nil` in order to be consistent and reflect the changes.

 Note that not all blocks have the same number of transactions and it is possible for consensus to